 - A tried-and-true pot brownie recipe with over 1,200 rave reviews - perfect for beginners!

 - The easiest way to make this recipe?
 Start with my Bliss Cannabutter.
-Skip the hard work, ensure perfect dosing, and have it delivered straight to your door - legally shipping to all 50 states
+Skip the hard work, ensure perfect dosing, and have it delivered straight to your door – now shipping across the United States!

 How to Make Pot Brownies